 We present two types of awards categories – researched and nominated – both celebrating the success of those individuals and companies that are leading the way in IR in Greater China.
 For our researched categories, companies do not submit nominations.
 Instead, hundreds of analysts and investors cast their votes and give their opinions on which companies do the best IR in the region.

-In our nominated categories, companies have the opportunity to submit a written entry, free of charge, for aspects of IR that complement our researched categories.
-More information can be found below.
+In our nominated categories, companies have the opportunity to submit a written entry for aspects of IR that complement our researched categories.
+We are now accepting nominations and more information can be found in the sections below.

 The 2021 agenda will be announced shortly.